mysociety/message-manager/README.md

 run under a webserver (Apache is ideal) and connect to a database (such as mySql or Postgres).

+If you're using the Netcast SMS gateway (as mySociety does for the FixMyStreet project), you'll need the PHP `nusoap` library.

 The example implementation of the JSON API (see Dummy Client, below) uses jQuery.